apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 This is to help developers to get fast a running development environment for debugging.

+To use it in production you may need to carefully review all configurations and adjust.

 This Docker environment is to test/develop a Turbine app using a docker test database.

 The build should take place outside the docker container.